Skip to content

 Key Findings

-• PTQ4ARVG substantially outperforms existing PTQ methods under both 8-bit and 6-bit settings.
+• PTQ4ARVG significantly outperforms existing PTQ methods in both 8-bit and 6-bit settings.

-• STWQ handles token-level variance without additional inference overhead; dynamic alternatives incur a 0.5× speed penalty.
+• STWQ handles token-level variance with zero inference overhead, whereas dynamic methods (DTWQ) introduce a 0.5× speed penalty.

 • DGC significantly improves calibration quality by removing redundant samples.

-• The framework is effective across all four ARVG model families: VAR, RAR, PAR, and MAR.
+• Effectiveness is demonstrated across four ARVG architectures: VAR, RAR, PAR, and MAR.

 Highlights & Insights

-• GPS is the first scaling strategy grounded in rigorous mathematical derivation, establishing a theoretical foundation for quantization scaling.
+• GPS provides the first rigorous mathematical derivation for scaling strategies, establishing a theoretical foundation.

-• STWQ cleverly exploits the fixed token length of ARVG — a property unavailable in LLMs due to variable-length sequences.
+• STWQ cleverly exploits the fixed token length of ARVG—a property LLMs cannot use due to variable sequence lengths.

 Limitations & Future Work

-• 4-bit quantization results are not presented, likely due to severe accuracy degradation of ARVG models at 4-bit.
+• Results for 4-bit quantization are not shown, possibly due to severe precision degradation in ARVG models at that bitwidth.

-• Remark 1 in the GPS derivation is based on empirical observation rather than formal proof.
+• Remark 1 of GPS is based on statistical observation rather than a strict proof.

-• Comparisons with recent methods such as SVDQuant are absent, though the latter relies on custom CUDA kernels.
+• No comparison with very recent methods like SVDQuant (though the latter requires custom CUDA kernels).

-• vs. SmoothQuant: GPS replaces empirical scaling with mathematically optimized scaling.
+• Difference from SmoothQuant: GPS replaces empirical factors with mathematical optimization.

-• vs. Diffusion model PTQ: ARVG lacks timestep conditioning but exhibits token-level dynamics, necessitating a fundamentally different approach.
+• Difference from Diffusion PTQ: ARVG lacks timesteps but possesses token-level dynamics, requiring different solutions.

-• Insight: Architecture-specific properties can be fully exploited to design more effective quantization methods.
+• Insight: Unique architectural properties of models can be fully exploited by quantization methods.

 Rating

-• Novelty: ⭐⭐⭐⭐ — First ARVG PTQ framework; GPS theoretical derivation is original.
+• Novelty: ⭐⭐⭐⭐ First ARVG PTQ framework; unique theoretical derivation for GPS.

-• Experimental Thoroughness: ⭐⭐⭐⭐⭐ — Comprehensive validation across four models with deployment verification.
+• Experimental Thoroughness: ⭐⭐⭐⭐⭐ Comprehensive validation across four models and deployment verification.

-• Writing Quality: ⭐⭐⭐⭐ — Problem analysis is thorough, though formula derivations occupy substantial space.
+• Writing Quality: ⭐⭐⭐⭐ Thorough problem analysis, though formula derivations occupy significant space.

-• Value: ⭐⭐⭐⭐ — Establishes a foundation for efficient deployment of ARVG models.
+• Value: ⭐⭐⭐⭐ Lays the foundation for efficient deployment of ARVG models.